AmazingAmpharos/OoT-Randomizer/README.md

 ## Malon Egg

-The Weird Egg is shuffled into the pool.
+The Weird Egg can be shuffled into the item pool with `shuffle_weird_egg`.
 This means that Malon will give a random item and that you must find the Weird Egg (and hatch it) before being able to visit Zelda.

 Regardless of whether of not you use this option, Malon has been sped up in the following ways:
 - Malon will never appear in the Castle Market, instead she will be waiting by the vines from the start of the game